Flooring Options for High-Traffic Areas: Beauty and Durability

 3. Porcelain or Ceramic Tile

 Porcelain and ceramic tiles are known for their exceptional durability and resistance to wear and tear.
-These tiles come in various colors, patterns, and textures, allowing endless design possibilities.
+They come in various colors, patterns, and textures, allowing endless design possibilities.
 They are easy to clean and highly resistant to moisture, making them suitable for kitchens, bathrooms, and commercial spaces.
-Consider opting for larger format tiles to minimize grout lines and create a sleek and contemporary look.
+Consider opting for larger-format tiles to minimize grout lines and create a sleek and contemporary look.

 4. Luxury Vinyl Flooring